How to start engaging conversations on warm homes

 Hats, scarves and blankets

-You could simply display some or use them in an interactive activity.
-Keep reading for some activity ideas.
+You could simply display some or use them as part of an interactive activity.

 A Facebook post talking about the Warm This Winter campaign and with 4 selfies of people wearing an orange scarf